Advanced Certificate in Office Administration and Management

 - Applicants with relevant work experience will also be considered

-- For Mature Applicants (aged 21 or over) - appropriate experience will be considered in lieu of formal qualifications
+- For Mature Applicants (aged 21 or over) - appropriate experience will be considered in lieu of formal qualifications.
+Note: Mature applicants may be entitled to VTOS funding.
+For details about VTOS, please contact the college.

 - Administration Practice